 When the Group acquires a business, it assesses the financial assets and financial liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions as at the acquisition date.
-This includes the embedded separation of derivatives in host contracts by the acquiree.
+This includes the derivatives separation embedded in contracts bv οf host the acquiree.
 If the business combination is achieved in stages, the previously held equity interest is remeasured at its acquisition date fair value and any resulting gain or loss is recognized in profit or loss.